The Spectral Approach to Linear Rational Expectations Models: Introduction

 \section{Introduction}

-Spectral analysis of stationary processes is a cornerstone of time series analysis \citep{bd,pourahmadi,lp}.
+Spectral (or frequency domain) analysis of covariance stationary processes is a cornerstone of time series analysis.
 Since its beginnings in the late 1930s, it has benefited from being at the intersection of a number of fundamental mathematical subjects including probability, functional analysis, and complex analysis \citep{rozanov,nikolski,bingham2,bingham1}.
-The purpose of this paper is to attempt to bring some of this rich tradition into the linear rational expectations model (LREM) literature in the form of useful theoretical results but also with applications to statistical inference.
+Almost concurrently, economic theory began to focus on expectations of future earnings, prices, interest rates etc.\ as determinants of present economic activity \citep{knight,keynes,cagan}.
+This led to the pioneering work of \cite{muth} who proposed that expectations, rather than being arbitrary inputs into models or arbitrarily determined within models, could be made both endogenous and model-consistent, hence ``rational'' (see \cite{pesaran1987} for further historical context).
+Today, rational expectations models are the mainstay of business cycle research \citep{canova,dd,hs}.
+This paper attempts to bridge the gap between the two strands of literature.